GeoscienceAustralia/cloud/docs/_pages/best_practices_index.md

 permalink: best_practices_index.html
 ---

-### Best Practices 101
+### 101

 We value collaboration, openness, and innovation.
+We back ourselves to make the best decisions for GA.

 ### Tools